-Twenty years ago, Korey Stringer died of heat stroke at age 27.
-He was 6′ 4″ tall, weighed 335 pounds and was an All American tackle at Ohio State University.
+The heat wave that has affected much of North America this summer should remind us of the signs and dangers of heatstroke.
+Twenty-two years ago, on August 1, 2001, Korey Stringer died of heat stroke at age 27.
+He was 6′ 4″ tall, weighed 335 pounds and had been an All American tackle at Ohio State University.
 He became an All Pro lineman for the Minnesota Vikings in 1995.

 At pre-season practice on Tuesday morning, July 31, 2001, the temperature index reached 110 degrees.
 The Vikings wore full pads and helmets for morning practice, which was a bad decision because extra clothing and padding prevent the body from getting rid of heat.